codefoster/codefoster.com/source/_posts/edison-coding.md

 <video src="/files/edison-coding_03.mp4" controls></video>

-You didn't see anything happen there, but I did.
+You didn&#39;t see anything happen there, but I did.
 My LED came on.

 There are a few things that are cool about this.
-It's cool that the mraa library preexists and makes communicating with the device pins so easy from a high-level language like JavaScript.
-Also, it's great that we're remoting and remote deploying our project wirelessly.
+It&#39;s cool that the mraa library preexists and makes communicating with the device pins so easy from a high-level language like JavaScript.
+Also, it&#39;s great that we&#39;re remoting and remote deploying our project wirelessly.
 This means that we can build something like an intelligent camera device, install it in a bird nest, and then remotely upgrade our software without disturbing the birds.
-That's just the first example that came to mind.
+That&#39;s just the first example that came to mind.

 Alright, now lets make our development really clean and easy by employing the CylonJS library.

 ## Using CylonJS
 CylonJS can be found at [cylonjs.com](http://cylonjs.com).
-You won't even need to go there to get the code, because we're going to use NPM, but you may want to go check it out to get familiar with the project and eventually to research the documentation for whatever device and driver you're using.
+You won&#39;t even need to go there to get the code, because we&#39;re going to use NPM, but you may want to go check it out to get familiar with the project and eventually to research the documentation for whatever device and driver you&#39;re using.
-Let's run through the steps to do something similar to our hellonode app above, but use the Cylon library.
+Let&#39;s run through the steps to do something similar to our hellonode app above, but use the Cylon library.

-In this video we will: create a project folder, create our app.js file with some sample code from cylonjs.com that will cause pin 13 to blink, generate a package.json file, install cylon.js via NPM using the `--save` parameter to add it as a dependency in our package.json file, then we'll deploy to the device, and finally SSH to the device and execute the node program.
-You'll actually see a video of the device with the LED blinking.
-Just a quick warning - we're not only going to be holding off on Visual Studio at this point, but I've decided to use a CLI text editor for the hilarious factor as well as the convenience of showing everything in one window.
-I actually really like using the command line, but GUI's are great too.
-As long as I don't have to remove my hands from my keyboard, I'm a happy programmer.
+In this video we will: create a project folder, create our app.js file with some sample code from cylonjs.com that will cause pin 13 to blink, generate a package.json file, install cylon.js via NPM using the `--save` parameter to add it as a dependency in our package.json file, then we&#39;ll deploy to the device, and finally SSH to the device and execute the node program.
+You&#39;ll actually see a video of the device with the LED blinking.
+Just a quick warning - we&#39;re not only going to be holding off on Visual Studio at this point, but I&#39;ve decided to use a CLI text editor for the hilarious factor as well as the convenience of showing everything in one window.
+I actually really like using the command line, but GUI&#39;s are great too.
+As long as I don&#39;t have to remove my hands from my keyboard, I&#39;m a happy programmer.

 >EDIT: Thanks to Roberto Cervantes in the comments for pointing out a step that I should have called special attention to.
 In the following video, notice that after I `scp` the files to the device and then `ssh` to the device, I execute the command `npm install`.
-This looks into the `package.json` file that we just deployed to see what my project's dependencies are, it goes out to the internet (to the NPM repository) to fetch the packages, and then it installs them.
+This looks into the `package.json` file that we just deployed to see what my project&#39;s dependencies are, it goes out to the internet (to the NPM repository) to fetch the packages, and then it installs them.
 If you skip this step your app will have no idea what `require('cylon')` means.

 <video src="/files/edison-coding_04.mp4" controls></video>

 A few things to note about this video...

-- My `edit app.js` command won't work for you because that's a special command line text editor that I use.
-I'm going to go ahead and assume you have your own favorite way to edit a text file. :)
+- My `edit app.js` command won&#39;t work for you because that&#39;s a special command line text editor that I use.
+I&#39;m going to go ahead and assume you have your own favorite way to edit a text file. :)

 - Note that installing the `cylon-intel-iot` module added dependencies in the package.json for itself as well as for its dependencies.
 We actually never had to create the `cylon` module as a dependency.
 That happened implicitly because the cylon-intel-iot module knew that it needed it.
-That's a cool thing about node modules - they each know exactly what they depend on and a single `install` command recursively takes care of business.
+That&#39;s a cool thing about node modules - they each know exactly what they depend on and a single `install` command recursively takes care of business.

 - We copied over only the app.js and the package.json.
-We did not copy over the node_modules folder - you'll notice that I deleted it before deploying.
+We did not copy over the node_modules folder - you&#39;ll notice that I deleted it before deploying.
 This is the right way to deploy project.
-You don't check the `node_modules` in to source control and don't copy it over in a deployment.
+You don&#39;t check the `node_modules` in to source control and don&#39;t copy it over in a deployment.
 Instead, you rely on the dependencies defined in your package.json file.
-On the deployment server, you execute `npm install` and if anything doesn't get installed correctly, then you need to add it to your `package.json` file.
+On the deployment server, you execute `npm install` and if anything doesn&#39;t get installed correctly, then you need to add it to your `package.json` file.

 And now a bit about the CylonJS code.
 Here it is...